digitalbazaar/vc/README.md

   a Bitcoin-based or Ethereum-based ledger)
 * You _can_ use RSA keys to sign, if your use case requires it.

-#### Private Key Storage

-Where to store the private keys?

-TODO: Add a brief discussion of where to store the private keys.
-Point to several recommended Wallet or KMS libraries.

-Use `await keyPair.export()`

-#### Publishing the Public Key

-TODO: Explain `documentLoader` / key resolvers, and where to put the public key so that the verifier can get to it.

 #### Key ID

 TODO: Add discussion on typical key ID strategies